Ckanel/Kleppit/README.md

 - [Heroicons](https://heroicons.com/)

 # Created by:
 This project was a collaborative effort as a student project.
-My contributions to the project include:.
+My contributions to the project include:
  - Most of the PHP code was done by me, not including the 5 API calls of the main site or the pagination.
  - The front end design and code was written by Antonis.
  - The pagination and API calls from Nikos.